Apple Event 2023 Highlights: iPhone 15, New Apple Watches Unveiled

 – What is the price of the iPhone 15 Pro Max?

-The iPhone 15 Pro Max starts at a price of MYR 6,499 for the base variant offering 256GB storage.
+The iPhone 15 Pro Max starts at a price of SGD 1,999 for the base variant offering 256GB storage.

 – What are the specifications for AirPods Pro 2nd Gen?